 Want to relax in one of New Zealand’s free natural hot springs?
 There are many free hot springs in New Zealand to enjoy.
 Finding them is just half the fun…One awesome thing about being on the Pacific Ring of Fire is that there are natural hot springs in New Zealand we can enjoy for free!
 The geothermal activity is not so far under our feet in some areas, like Rotorua, where the Earth’s crust gets thinner heating up water near the surface.
 It is when these hot streams reach cold rivers that the water gets to a nice temperature to bathe in.
 Another way the natural hot pools are made is by volcanic underground reservoirs heating up water.
 Some of this water escapes and cools towards the Earth’s surface.

 So, after that science lesson, here are the places where you can see the geothermal activity in action in New Zealand…

 1. Hot Water Beach

-These hot pools are either fun or totally irritating because you dig them yourself.
+Probably the most well known New Zealand hot springs, these hot pools are either fun or totally irritating because you dig them yourself.
 When the tide goes out, dig!
 Hot Water Beach is located in the Coromandel region.
 The free hot springs can be accessed at low tide between the rocky outcrop on the beach and the small rocky island.

 Location: Coromandel, North Island